Memory Management Framework for Agents

 ReMe provides AI agents with a unified memory system—enabling the ability to extract, reuse, and share memories across users, tasks, and agents.

-Personal Memory + Task Memory = Agent Memory
+Personal Memory + Task Memory + Tool Memory = Agent Memory

-Personal memory helps "understand user preferences", while task memory helps agents "perform better".
+Personal memory helps "understand user preferences", task memory helps agents "perform better", and tool memory enables "smarter tool usage".

 Architecture Design